mkazachkova/Computational-Genomics-2016/README.md

 [3] Schmieder, Robert, and Robert Edwards.
 “Fast Identification and Removal of Sequence Contamination from Genomic and Metagenomic Datasets.”
 Ed.
 Francisco Rodriguez-Valera.
 PLoS ONE 6.3 (2011): e17288.
 PMC.
 Web.
 27 Oct.
 2016.

+[4] Anthony O Olarerin-George and John B Hogenesch.
+Assessing the prevalence of mycoplasma contamination in cell culture via a survey of ncbi’s rna-seq archive.
+Nucleic acids research, 43(5):2535–2542, 2015.